luk4sf7/AI-extension/README.md

 How to install the extension:

-  1. Open chrome://extensions/
+1. Open Chrome
+2. Go to: chrome://extensions/
-  2. Enable developer mode
+3. Enable Developer mode (top right)
-  3. Then go to "Load unpacked" and open the extracted zip folder
+4. Click "Load unpacked"
+5. Select your extension folder

+Now your extension is active.
+You should see the icon in the Chrome toolbar.